Steve Dalkowski: Playing under Earl Weaver (1959, 1962 to 1964)

 Under Weaver's stewardship, Dalkowski had his best season in 1962, posting personal bests in complete games and earned run average (ERA), and walking less than a batter an inning for the first time in his career.
 Weaver got him down to 6.4 walks per nine innings, after never having been lower than 13.9, and after having been at 17.1 just a year earlier.
 His 3.04 ERA was over two runs lower than his previous best.
-In an extra-inning game, Dalkowski recorded 27 strikeouts (while walking 16 and throwing 283 pitches).
+In an extra-inning game that year, Dalkowski recorded 27 strikeouts (while walking 16 and throwing 283 pitches).

+Dalkowski himself said that Baltimore Orioles' pitching coach Harry Brecheen made adjustments to Dalkowski's pitching motion in 1962, by teaching Dalkowski not to throw across his body, and this improved his control.
+Dalkowski said of his pitching motion before this alteration, “I hit my left elbow on my right knee so often, they finally made me a pad to wear".
+Brecheen later said of Dalkowski, "In 33 years in baseball I never saw anyone throw faster than he did".

+York White Roses' player Dalton Jones hit well against Dalkowski.
+Weaver instructed Dalkowski to intentionally hit Jones with a pitch in a 1962 game between Elmira and York.
+Dalkowski did not want to do that, but Weaver persuaded him.
+Dalkowski's pitch hit Jones in the shin, with Jones falling to the ground; but Jones was not harmed because he was wearing a shin guard.
+The incident still lead to a brawl, where the White Rose players pummeled Weaver instead of Dalkowski, knowing it was Weaver's doing.